 Memorable Manitobans: Robert Charles Wallace (1881-1955)

 Born in the Orkney Islands on 15 June 1881, son of James and Mary Wallace, he was educated at Edinburgh University (Scotland) and Gottingen University (Germany).
-In 1910 he was appointed a lecturer in geology at the University of Manitoba.
-He took over from John A. Campbell as Commissioner for Northern Manitoba, in 1917.
+In 1910 he was appointed a lecturer in geology at the University of Manitoba, becoming Department Head in 1912 and holding the position until 1928.
+He took over from John A. Campbell as Commissioner for Northern Manitoba, serving from 1917 to 1921 and, in 1927, was Manitoba’s commissioner of mines.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.